 Fortunately, our podiatists at Tri-State Orthopaedics can help with these common Foot and Ankle injuries and conditions:

 - Plantar Fasciitis (Heel Pain)

 - Hammer toes

 - Ankle Sprains

 If you’d like more information about foot and ankle injuries and conditions, visit the American College of Foot and Ankle Surgeons web page for Foot and Ankle Injuries and Conditions.

 Don’t let foot and ankle pain keep you sidelined any longer!
-The specialists at Tri-State Orthopaedics diagnose and treat a wide variety of injuries and conditions of the foot and ankle – schedule an appointment online or call for an appointment today!
+The specialists at Tri-State Orthopaedics diagnose and treat a wide variety of injuries and conditions of the foot and ankle – request an appointment online or call 812-477-1558 to make an appointment today!